JosephTLyons/travel_checklist/README.md

 - [ ] Groceries for house
 - [ ] Plane tickets on phone, checked in
 - [ ] Clean laptop
+- [ ] Make sure some meds are easily accessible on plane (Albuterol, Hydroxyzine, Metformin)

 ## Medicine and Prescriptions